Lusango-Mvimbi/Froth_Flotation_Research_Project/README.md

 Based on the nature of flotation processes and time series characteristics:

-1. **LSTM** should perform best due to:
+1. **XGBoost** should perform best due to:
+   - Advanced gradient boosting algorithm
-   - Temporal dependencies in flotation processes
+   - Lagged features capturing temporal dependencies
-   - Complex non-linear relationships
+   - Excellent handling of non-linear relationships
-   - Sequential nature of process variables
+   - Robust regularization and early stopping

 2. **Random Forest** should be second best due to:
    - Ability to capture non-linear relationships